maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 When dealing with script-defined functions, the aliases are directly copied (the same way it does when using script-defined arrays).
 So in previous example, if GetBestPlayer was a function defined in your script, or in a script library, it would log "Bob".

-In both cases, the using a class value you obtained from a function call will [b]never[/b] call the function again.
+In both cases, the using a class value you obtained from a function call will *never* call the function again.